What grades are served by the school?

 If you have not sent your Emergency Kit to school yet, please do so, we will ensure that basic needs be met in the event of an emergency.

-- A Catholic school on Bainbridge Island for young men and women, Pre-K through 8th grade. -
+- A Catholic school on Bainbridge Island for students in preschool through 8th grade. -